 The manufacture of our products requires sheet ingot that has historically been, in part, supplied by Alcan.
 In 2003, we purchased the majority of our third party sheet ingot requirements from Alcan's primary metal group.
-We will enter into a metal supply agreement with Alcan upon terms and conditions substantially similar to market terms and conditions for the continued purchase of sheet ingot from Alcan.
+In connection with the separation, we will have entered into a metal supply agreement with Alcan upon terms and conditions substantially similar to market terms and conditions for the continued purchase of sheet ingot from Alcan.
 If Alcan is unable to deliver sufficient quantities of this material on a timely basis or if Alcan terminates the agreement, our production may be disrupted and our sales and profitability could be materially adversely affected.
 Although aluminum is traded on the world markets, developing alternative suppliers for that portion of our raw material requirements we expect to be supplied by Alcan could be time consuming and expensive.

 Our continuous casting operations at our Saguenay Works, Canada facility depend upon a local supply of molten aluminum from Alcan.
 In 2003, Alcan's primary metal group supplied 162 kilotonnes of such material to us, representing all of the molten aluminum used at Saguenay Works in 2003.
-We will enter into a metal supply agreement with Alcan upon terms and conditions substantially similar to market terms and conditions for the continued purchase of molten aluminum from Alcan.
+In connection with the separation, we will have entered into a metal supply agreement with Alcan upon terms and conditions substantially similar to market terms and conditions for the continued purchase of molten aluminum from Alcan.
 If this supply were to be disrupted, our Saguenay Works production could be interrupted and our sales and profitability materially adversely affected.